aweager/mux-api/README.md

 - _constant:_ no matter how you rearrange the tabs/panes/buffers, the ID stays the same

-### Registers

-Registers are storage locations used for copy-paste.
-In `tmux`, this concept is called _buffers_, which conflicts with the `vim` idea of buffers... so I went with registers to match `vim`.

-`tmux` has special numbered buffers, as does `vim`, but those are not covered by this API as manipulating them in a way that makes sense for both programs would be challenging. `tmux` supports arbitrarily named buffers, but `vim` only supports [a-z], unnamed, and OS registers.
-The OS registers (copy and selection) should be handled by a dedicated tool for interacting with the OS (e.g. OSC esc codes).

-With this background, this API supports the following register names:
-- Single-character, lowercase alphabetic characters [a-z]
-- The special register "unnamed"

 ### Variables

 At each scope, you can attach variables to help with arbitrary scripting.